-Applicants must submit a Job Application to the county's Human Resources department when the desired position is advertised to take the exam.
-For more information, please contact the EMS offices by email (email@example.com ) or by calling (843)202-6700.
+Applicants must submit a Job Application to the county's Human Resources department when the desired position is advertised.
+For more information, or to be notified of the next EMT/Paramedic posting, please fill out the contact form below, or call the EMS offices at (843) 202-6700.

-Listed below is information that may be helpful to current and prospective Charleston County EMS employees.
+The information listed below may be helpful to prospective Charleston County EMS employees.

 Please refer to the job description and requirements section on the Human Resources job announcement page for the specific requirements of any position that you are interested in applying.